What is the United Nations Committee on the Rights of the Child?

 What is the role of non-government organisations in reporting to the UN Committee?

 The UN Committee can look at any information it considers important when reviewing Australia’s record on children’s rights.
-This may include information from non-government organisations and community groups in the form of a ‘shadow’ report.
-Shadow reports generally provide an important alternative view about the government’s performance on children’s rights.
+This may include information from non-government organisations and community groups in the form of a ‘shadow’ or 'alternative' report.
+These reports generally provide an important alternative view about the government’s performance on children’s rights.